ARST 580 (3) Records, Archives, and the Law

 PREREQUISITES:

-MLIS students: completion of the MLIS core courses, plus permission of the course instructor and the Graduate Advisor.
+MLIS students: Completion of the MLIS Core courses, plus permission of the instructor

 GOAL: The goal of this course is to empower students with the theoretical and practical knowledge required to apply legal principles to issues encountered by archivists and records professionals.
 The course prepares students to identify, locate, summarize, and analyze legal resources and to advocate on a given legal topic.
 Students will focus on the principles and functions of the Canadian legal system and have the opportunity to compare and contrast this with other legal systems and cultures, including Indigenous legal systems and traditions.